 SSLN 2011 - Numeracy Results

 Education Scotland has provided a number of Professional Learning Resources based on an in depth analysis of the SSLN results to help practitioners develop the literacy and numeracy skills of their pupils.
-Most recently, Reading resources were made available in January 2014.
-These will be followed by Writing resources in March 2014 and Estimation & Rounding resources were published in April 2014.
+Most recently, Writing resources were published in March 2014 and Estimation & Rounding resources were published in April 2014.
 An additional resource on planning for progression in numeracy was also published in June 2014.

 The Scottish Survey of Literacy and Numeracy (SSLN) is an annual sample survey which monitors national performance in literacy and numeracy in alternate years, for school pupils at P4, P7 and S2.
 Findings from the survey are also used to inform resources for practitioners to facilitate improvements in learning, teaching and assessment at classroom level.

 The SSLN was developed to support assessment approaches for Curriculum for Excellence (CfE).
 The guidance for assessment for CfE is set out in the Assessment for Curriculum for Excellence: Strategic vision and Key Principles and Building the Curriculum 5: A Framework for Assessment (and its supporting suite of publications).

 The numeracy survey consists of a set of written and practical assessments and questionnaires for both pupils and teachers.
 The first SSLN numeracy survey took place in May 2011, with results published in March 2012.
 Approximately 11,000 pupils and 5,000 teachers participated in the 2011 survey.
 The second numeracy survey took place in May 2013 and the results were published on the 30th April 2014.